talossa/noitatool/readme.md

 # ATTRIBUTION AND THANKS:
-HootzMcToke for creating NoitaSaveTool.cmd which the entire GUI and saving system is ripped from: https://github.com/hootzmctoke/noitasavetool
+HootzMcToke for creating NoitaSaveTool.cmd which most of the GUI and the entire saving system is ripped from: https://github.com/hootzmctoke/noitasavetool

 Dregu for creating Start with custom seed.zip, which the seed editor is based on: